-With the Glasshouse Mountains a short road trip away, Kangaroo Point Cliffs close to the city centre, and some good indoor climbing gyms, Brisbane is the perfect place to start your rock climbing adventures.
+With the Glasshouse Mountains a short drive away, Kangaroo Point Cliffs close to the city centre, and good indoor climbing gyms, Brisbane’s the perfect place to start your rock climbing adventures.
 Here are some killer beginner climbing spots in Brisbane to check out.

 Having recently started indoor climbing, my goal for the new year was to start climbing outside.
 The thrill of feeling stronger every week, getting hung up on difficult problems, and always feeling like there’s more to climb is what makes climbing so addictive to me.
 So if you’re a newbie rock climber in Brisbane, where do you start?

 My first outdoor adventure took place at Mt Tibrogargan, in the Glasshouse Mountains.
 While Mt Tibro also offers proper rock climbing routes, I took the rock scrambling route (West Track, Hiking Class 5) as a gentle introduction.

 While this route doesn’t really classify as a rock climb, scrambling doesn’t have the protection of ropes – so take care with your footing and respect the mountain!

 Don’t be pressured into summiting if you’re not comfortable and don’t feel bad that you’re not doing something harder!
 I went with a more experienced climber who spotted me and photographed the experience.